lfn3/personal-site/content/post/a-gentle-introduction-to-assembly-with-rust.md

 do all the heavy lifting.

 My process for figuring things out has been pretty simple.
-I write some simple rust code, look at the assembly output and try to figure out what's going on (with lots of googling).
+I write a tiny bit of rust code, look at the assembly output and try to figure out what's going on (with lots of googling).
-I'm going to walk you through that, but explaining enough that you won't need to do the googling.
-Hopefully.
+I'm going to walk you through what I did, and what I figured out.

 <!--more-->